mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ## Terraform Cloud

 As mentioned the terraform.tfstate file is very important.
-It's important to protect your state file.
+It's important to protect my state file.
 If you lose the state file, Terraform will have no way to know what it built or what could be safe to delete or change.

-The default setting of Terraform is to store your state file on your local laptop or your workstation.
+The default setting of Terraform is to store my state file on my local laptop or my workstation.
 This works great for a single developer or someone working alone on a project, but as soon as you have 2 or more people trying to work on the same project, this can become a problem.

-We will use a "remote state."
-This is a centrally stored state file where multiple uses can access the state of your infrastructure.
+I will use a "remote state."
+This is a centrally stored state file where multiple users can access the state of the infrastructure.
 Remote state can be stored either on cloud platform storage, like S3, or inside of Terraform Cloud.

-Terraform Cloud provides all of the features we need to work with remote state, including locking, collaboration, and encryption.
+Terraform Cloud provides all of the features I need to work with remote state, including locking, collaboration, and encryption.

 ### Terraform Cloud pricing

-In the Free tier we get 500 resources per month, and do not need to provide a credit card.
-If we exceed 500 resources per month we will switch to the Standard tier.
+In the Free tier I get 500 resources per month, and do not need to provide a credit card.
+If I exceed 500 resources per month I will switch to the Standard tier.
 The Standard tier requires a credit card to be registered.[<sup>[11]</sup>](#external-references)

 ### Register for a new Terraform Cloud account
 Go to webpage [terraform.io](https://www.terraform.io/)